Properly Outer Actions of Tensor Categories on C$^*$-algebras: Applications

-We mention the following statement without proof, which is an analogue of Lemma \ref{lem prop outer}.
-This statement is obtained in the same way as used in the proof of \cite[Lemma 3.2]{MR634163}. \begin{lem} Let $A$ be a \Cs-algebra and $X_{1},X_{2},\dots,X_{n}$ be properly outer \Cs-correspondences over $A$, then the direct sum $\oplus_{i=1}^{n}X_{i}$ is properly outer.
-Moreover, for any self-adjoint element $a\in A$, $\xi_{i}\in X_{i}$ ($i=1,\dots,n$), and $\epsilon>0$, there exists a positive element $c\in A$ with $\|c\|=1$ such that
+The following statement is an analogue of Lemma \ref{lem:prop_outer}, and its proof is similar to \cite[Lemma 3.2]{MR634163}.
+However, since the techniques in its proof are also useful throughout this section, we decided to include a brief proof for the reader's convenience. \begin{lem} Let $A$ be a \Cs-algebra and $X_{1},X_{2},\dots,X_{n}$ be properly outer \Cs-correspondences over $A$.
+Then the direct sum $\bigoplus_{i=1}^{n}X_{i}$ is properly outer.
+More precisely, we get the following: \begin{enumerate} \item For any nonzero hereditary algebra $H\subset A$, $\xi_{i}\in X_{i}$ ($i=1,\dots,n$), and $\epsilon>0$, there exists a positive element $c\in H$ with $\|c\|=1$ such that